c-neto/carlosneto.dev/_sources/blog/2023/2023-11-19-systemd-override-parameters.md.txt

 This blog post covers an smart alternative to customize systemd unit process parameters.

 This blog post delivers a explanation of the systemd `override.conf` file.
-It elucidates the drawbacks of directly altering unit service configurations, introduces the overriding approach as a solution, presents a practical, hands-on example, and culminates with my personal perspective on the effectiveness of this structural methodology.
+It elucidates the drawbacks of directly altering unit service configurations, introduces the overriding approach as a solution, presents a practical, hands-on example, and culminates with my perspective on the effectiveness of this structural methodology.

 ## Drawbacks of Direct Unit Service Editing